lassewardenaer/lassewardenaer.github.io/projects/wavecache.md

 <img class="ui fluid rounded image" src="../images/allbreaks.png">

-I coded most of the features both UI and database handling found after clicking "Find Your Break", the page you end up on after clicking a specific break, as well as the navbar and the footer.
+I coded the features, both UI and database handling, found after clicking "Find Your Break", the page you end up on after clicking a specific break, as well as the navbar and the footer.
+I also did the deployment, data base handling of the  site running live and wrote the code for all of the tests.

 You can find the source code for the project [here](https://github.com/wavecache/sharkbreaks), and the project website can be found [here](hhttps://wavecache.github.io/).